Sunday, 28 June 2015

 St. John Chrysostom: Living With Security

-Whereas his teaching has up to now largely focused on the future kingdom, its unspeakable rewards and its consolations, now he shifts his focus to the present life, its current fruits and how great is the strength of virtue within it.
-What then is its strength?
-It is living with security, not being easily overcome by any of life�s terrors and standing above all those who treat others maliciously.
-What could be as good as this?
-For not even the one who wears the royal crown would be able to furnish this for himself.
+"Living With Security"Commentary on Matthew 7:24-27Whereas his teaching has up to now largely focused on the future kingdom, its unspeakable rewards and its consolations, now he shifts his focus to the present life, its current fruits and how great is the strength of virtue within it.
+What then is...

 Sunday, 7 June 2015